juuussi/impute-metabo/docs/plans.md

 ### returns
 - vector with lentgh = ncol(data), each element describing the type of detected missingness for each column of the data.
 Possible values "NONE", "MCAR", "MAR" or "MNAR"

-## select_imputation(data, miss)
+## impute(data, methods)

 ### arguments

-- data : data matrix of the data to be analyzed for missingness
+- data: data matrix to be imputed
-- miss : vector of strings  describing the type of detected missingness for each column of the data.
-Possible values "NONE", "MCAR", "MAR" or "MNAR"
+- methods: vector of imputation methods for each column in the matrix.
+Possible values "RF", "KNN"

 ### returns

 - data matrix with the missing values imputed